Academic Foundation Programmes

 These placements provide trainees with the opportunity to experience life as a Clinical Academic Scientist before considering applying for a Specialty Training Academic Clinical Fellowship.

-The trainee, during their 4 month Academic Research Placement, will spend time in a research laboratory, attend laboratory meetings alongside researchers and scientists, carry out a small research project and conduct a review of the research literature on their chosen research topic.
+During their 4-month Academic Research Placement, the trainee will spend time in a research laboratory, attend laboratory meetings alongside researchers and scientists, carry out a small research project and conduct a review of the research literature on their chosen research topic.
 The F2 trainee will write up their project and present their findings to their Research Group.

 These placements give trainees experience in generic teaching skills which are fast becoming an essential tool for the modern doctor.